 Life is hard.
 People are confusing.
 Ministry is exhausting.
 Burnout is real.

 Over the years, I’ve met with many people who were walking through deep grief and loss, unresolved anger, unmanageable stress, family conflict, unhealthy habits, dysfunctional teams, and more.

 To set up an introductory session, or if you have any questions, please feel free to reach out.
 I would love to hear from you!

-I am available for meetings globally (via Zoom or WhatsApp) and in-person in Springfield, Missouri.
+I am available for meetings globally (via Zoom or WhatsApp) and in-person in Joplin, Missouri.
 I am also available for intensives, which are typically four sessions in one week (Monday, Tuesday, Thursday, and Friday).